Go back to all articles

 However, identifying critical problems with the website’s usability is not easy.
 Unless you have proper training and knowledge, resolving underlying usability issues can be hard.

-PFLB is a testing service dedicated to ensuring the best software quality for e-commerce websites, mobile applications, enterprise apps, microservices, as well as other web technologies.
+PFLB is dedicated to provide e-commerce website testing, QA services for mobile applications, enterprise apps, microservices, as well as other web technologies.
 We have served over 500 companies across a wide variety of domains that range from retail and technology to finance and healthcare.

 With years of experience at our disposal, our testers have learned how to employ smoke testing strategically.
 Our in-depth knowledge of various testing procedures helps us find hidden issues in different components of the software and deliver the best solution for your business.

-Besides Test Automation, the company has expertise in other core software testing services, such as Performance Testing, Mobile Testing, Integration Testing, Usability Testing, and much more.
+Besides Test Automation, the company has expertise in other core software testing services, such as Performance testing services, Mobile Testing, Integration Testing, Usability Testing, and much more.

 To learn more about the company feel free to visit our website at PFLB.